CONABIO/conabio-geonode/deployment_using_spcgeonode/README.md

 # Next work:

-- Fix thumbnails (is related with permissions)
+- Fix thumbnails in node7 (is related with permissions)

 - Use volumes for `docker-compose.yml` defined as paths in /LUSTRE/ so I can have persistent data of db in one place and static or media (thumbnails) in other place.

+- Use proj of lcc2 INEGI and geopackage